divDyn/r-package/README.md

  '*' if you use either a Mac or Linux, and point no. 2 doesn't work for you for some reason, then contact me  and I will compile a binary for you.

 # Change log
+## [0.4.0] - 2018.06.04
+### Added
+- the first vignette is now included
+- bug fix for the parts() function.
+Due to the overplotting of polygons, the RGBA colours were not appropriately visualized
+- bug fix to the omit() function's binref method.
+- the "total" method for the sampstat() function
+- documentation to the built in datasets
+- the map() function to resolve information downloaded from the PaleoDB
+- 'keys' to the stratigraphic and environmental resolution, based on the FossilWorks dynamic timescale ?keys
+- the 10 million year timescale of the Paleobiology Database, ?bin

+### Changed
+- The sampstat() function now outputs a data.frame, instead of a matrix.
+- the 'method' argument of subsample() was renamed to 'type' to avoid problems with argument distribution with the frequent 'method' argument name

+### Deleted
+- The previously added bayesian method from the affinity() function.
+The method had problems and is under investigation.

 ## [0.3.1] - 2018.06.04
 ### Added
 - method argument for the affinity() function, allows implementation of a simple majority rule (method="majority") or the Bayesian approach of Simpson and Harnik (2009, method="bayesian")